Star of Bethlehem

 The star leads them to Jesus' Bethlehem birthplace, where they worship him and give him gifts.
 The wise men are then given a divine warning not to return to Herod, so they return home by a different route.

 Many Christians believe the star was a miraculous sign.
 Some theologians claimed that the star fulfilled a prophecy, known as the Star Prophecy.
 Astronomers have made several attempts to link the star to unusual celestial events, such as a conjunction of Jupiter and Saturn or Jupiter and Venus, a comet, or a supernova.
-Many modern scholars do not consider the story to be describing a historical event, but rather a pious fiction added later to the main gospel account.
+Some modern scholars do not consider the story to be describing a historical event, but rather a pious fiction added later to the main gospel account.

 The subject is a favorite at planetarium shows during the Christmas season.
 However, most ancient sources and Church tradition generally indicate that the wise men visited Bethlehem sometime after Jesus' birth.
 The visit is traditionally celebrated on Epiphany (January 6) in Western Christianity.

 The account in the Gospel of Matthew describes Jesus with the broader Greek word παιδίον, which can mean either "infant" or "child" rather than the more specific word for infant, βρέφος.
 This possibly implies that some time has passed since the birth.
 However, the word παιδίον is also used in the Gospel of Luke specifically concerning Jesus' birth and his later presentation at the temple.
 Herod I has all male Hebrew babies in the area up to age two killed in the Massacre of the Innocents.